 What makes you so special?

-Oh, how can I tell you the many ways I love myself?
-Just kidding!
-You're really the focus here; I'm just coming alongside you.
-And when that happens, you'll find me working hard, thinking about you in between sessions, prepping for sessions, remembering details about you, and laughing with you.
+Oh, we're just ordinary people who love what we do!
+You're really the focus here; we're just coming alongside you.
+And when that happens, you'll find us working hard, thinking about you in between sessions, prepping for sessions, remembering details about you, and laughing with you.

-Office-wise, I'm in an atypical therapy setting.
-I'm in an office building with other small businesses, including start-up's, attorneys, and CPA's.
+Office-wise, we're in an atypical therapy setting.
+We're in an office building with other small businesses, including start-ups, attorneys, and CPAs.
 That way, when you're waiting in the waiting area, you could be waiting for anybody.
-And, as much as I can help it, I also schedule sessions with time in between to give me time to regroup and reflect on your case.
-This also protects your confidentiality when you're not running into my other clients.
+And, as much as we can help it, we also schedule sessions with time in between to give us time to regroup and reflect on your case.
+This also protects your confidentiality when you're not running into our other clients.

 How long do I have to be in therapy?

 You don’t have to do anything!
 But if you want to make meaningful changes to your life and relationships, the length of treatment is based on your needs and what you want counseling to help with.
-I’ve had clients come for a few sessions, followed through with recommendations in between sessions, felt better and moved on.
-I’ve also had clients come back into treatment as needed, or stay on to work on more complex issues.
-While it’s hard to predict how long therapy will take, I promise I won’t keep you for longer than needed.
+We’ve had clients who have come for a few sessions, followed through with recommendations in between sessions, and felt better and moved on.
+We’ve also had clients come back into treatment as needed, or stay on to work on more complex issues.
+While it’s hard to predict how long therapy will take, we promise we won’t keep you for longer than needed.

 Do you take insurance?

 Yes, we're an in-network provider with Premera, LifeWise, First Choice Health, and Kaiser Permanente.
 We're also a LyraHealth EAP provider.
 We bill these insurance companies directly for services provided.
 For other health plans not listed, we're considered an out-of-network provider.
 We'd be happy to provide you with a "Superbill" to submit to your insurance company for possible reimbursement.

 Please note that Kristin is not paneled with any insurance companies.

 Are there any benefits to not using insurance?